Corentin-Gibert-Paleontology/DNCImper/README.md

 ANNIKA VILMI AND JIANJUN WANG ###########<br/>
 #########################################<br/>

-WELCOME IN DNCImper PACKAGE README.txt<br/>
+WELCOME to the DNCImper PACKAGE README.txt<br/>

 The main function to compute DNCI is DNCI_multigroup()<br/>
 It requires packages (vegan, dplyr, ggplot2)<br/>